Steinheilig/Banknote_Counter_Jetson/README.md

 An additional video documentation of the classifier training will be provided in the future.
 - **Training Shallow CNN from Scratch**<br>
 Alternatively, a shallow 4 (3 convolutional, 2 dense) layer network can be trained from scratch.
 Data preprocessing (rescaling & augmentation) as described before.
 Training a network model from scratch given the small training set size turned out to be prone to overfitting on unrelevant features.
-Self-supervised pretraining (e.g. with convolutional autoenecoder) might be an option to generate more robust feature extraction and finaly a robust shallow CNN for this task.
+Self-supervised pretraining (e.g. with convolutional autoencoder) might be an option to generate more robust feature extraction and finally a robust shallow CNN for this task.

 ## Inference with the Banknote Classifier Model
+The **Inference_MotorControl.py** code demonstrates inference with the trained model.
 The trained Tensorflow model is loaded and used for inference on video frames provided by the webcam.
 Due to the fixed focus of the used webcam (Logitec C270) a compromise between banknote size and sharpness in the recorded images had to be found.
 As a result the camera was mounted on a hand crafted LEGO mount approx. 20cm above the conveyor belt.
 A better camera with variable focus and zoom will most probable increase the performance of such a setup.<br>
 An additional video documentation of inference examples will be provided in the future.